salan223/SphereMovie/doc/sprint1/standups.md

   4. No blockers

 ## Allen Abraham
-  1. Worked on
+  1. Worked on continuing front end code, testing and working on sprint 1.md
-  2. Commit to
+  2. Commit to finishing touches of the front end portion and testing the website
-  3. Done by
+  3. Done by November 21, 2024
   4. No blockers